MathiasStadler/create_prompt_rust_project_two/Useful_prompt.md

 - In which path find the coverage report
 - Pls make all steps inside ONE script again and add the start instruction as block command

+## Error handling

+- Please fix the following errors and create a prompt part for the next prompt so that this is taken into account

 ## Task: Create a Command-Line String Uppercase Converter in Rust

 ## Core Functionality